AdamISZ/JMPrivacyAnalysis/tumbler_privacy.md

 [(0, ()), (130748995, (0,)), (291461442, (1,)), (288897067, (2,)), (641357205, (3,)), (803128130, (4,)), (84442088, (5,)), (422210437, (0, 1)), (419646062, (0, 2)), (772106200, (0, 3)), (933877125, (0, 4)), (215191083, (0, 5)), (580358509, (1, 2)), (932818647, (1, 3)), (1094589572, (1, 4)), (375903530, (1, 5)), (930254272, (2, 3)), (1092025197, (2, 4)), (373339155, (2, 5)), (1444485335, (3, 4)), (725799293, (3, 5)), (887570218, (4, 5)), (711107504, (0, 1, 2)), (1063567642, (0, 1, 3)), (1225338567, (0, 1, 4)), (506652525, (0, 1, 5)), (1061003267, (0, 2, 3)), (1222774192, (0, 2, 4)), (504088150, (0, 2, 5)), (1575234330, (0, 3, 4)), (856548288, (0, 3, 5)), (1018319213, (0, 4, 5)), (1221715714, (1, 2, 3)), (1383486639, (1, 2, 4)), (664800597, (1, 2, 5)), (1735946777, (1, 3, 4)), (1017260735, (1, 3, 5)), (1179031660, (1, 4, 5)), (1733382402, (2, 3, 4)), (1014696360, (2, 3, 5)), (1176467285, (2, 4, 5)), (1528927423, (3, 4, 5)), (1352464709, (0, 1, 2, 3)), (1514235634, (0, 1, 2, 4)), (795549592, (0, 1, 2, 5)), (1866695772, (0, 1, 3, 4)), (1148009730, (0, 1, 3, 5)), (1309780655, (0, 1, 4, 5)), (1864131397, (0, 2, 3, 4)), (1145445355, (0, 2, 3, 5)), (1307216280, (0, 2, 4, 5)), (1659676418, (0, 3, 4, 5)), (2024843844, (1, 2, 3, 4)), (1306157802, (1, 2, 3, 5)), (1467928727, (1, 2, 4, 5)), (1820388865, (1, 3, 4, 5)), (1817824490, (2, 3, 4, 5)), (2155592839, (0, 1, 2, 3, 4)), (1436906797, (0, 1, 2, 3, 5)), (1598677722, (0, 1, 2, 4, 5)), (1951137860, (0, 1, 3, 4, 5)), (1948573485, (0, 2, 3, 4, 5)), (2109285932, (1, 2, 3, 4, 5)), (2240034927, (0, 1, 2, 3, 4, 5))]

-It is impossible of course, within one JMTx, to identify which subset of x corresponds to which element of y, but 'coinjoin sudoku', a term coined by researcher K. Atlas [here](http://www.coinjoinsudoku.com/advisory/) in connection with the blockchain.info wallet, allows us to associate each z<sub>i</sub> with some subsetsum(x) with high probability, as long as a few reasonable assumptions hold:
+It is impossible of course, within one JMTx, to identify which subset of x corresponds to which element of y, but 'coinjoin sudoku', a term coined by researcher K. Atlas [here](http://www.coinjoinsudoku.com/advisory/) in connection with the blockchain.info SharedCoin coinjoin implementation, allows us to associate each z<sub>i</sub> with some subsetsum(x) with high probability, as long as a few reasonable assumptions hold:

 * The bitcoin amounts of the utxos is large compared with the size of Δ
 * The differences in the bitcoin amounts for each pair (z<sub>i</sub>, z<sub>j</sub>) where i and j correspond to different owners, is >> Δ.